 CHWD Board Meetings, Agendas and Minutes

-The Citrus Heights Water District Board of Directors’ regular meetings are held on the third Wednesday of every month.
+The Citrus Heights Water District Board of Directors’ regular meetings are held on the fourth Tuesday of every month.
 Meetings begin at 6:30 p.m. and are held at the District’s office located at 6230 Sylvan Road, Citrus Heights.

 Additional meetings are scheduled as necessary and may or may not be held at the District office.
 Every meeting has a time set aside for public comments.
 The public is welcome to directly address the Board on any item of interest to the public before or during the Board’s consideration of a posted agenda item.

 The agenda for the next Board of Directors meeting can be accessed on this page.
 Agendas for upcoming Board meetings are generally posted to this site on the Friday prior to the meeting and are also posted at the entrance to the District Office at 6230 Sylvan Road.